kingterentius/foodtribeOS/README.md

-# tle
+# foodtribe
-Terence Latimer Enterprises
+Latimer Enterprise
-Founder of 360° restaurant + foodie platform Food Tribe.
-I help hospitality professionals connect with foodies + grow
+Food Tribe is a 360° restaurant + foodie platform.
+The Operating System for a Circular Food Economy that helps hospitality professionals connect with foodies + grow.